 Bake for 20-30 minutes.
 You will probably get scared that your little garbanzo beans are turning to pebbles, but they aren’t!
 The outside will get crispy and the insides will stay soft.

 Now it’s time for snacking.
 These babies are best straight out of the oven and they are worth a few burnt fingers.
-If you let them sit out for too long they become chewy as opposed to crispy.
+If you let the roasted chickpeas sit out for too long they become chewy as opposed to crispy.
 They’re still good, but they are lacking that special something that comes from being 400 degrees.

 Here is a picture of the Krispy Kremes that were in my office this morning.
 There were also organic Oreos.